(Last updated on June 1st, 2019)

-Kaspersky or ESET, which antivirus software is better in 2019?
+Kaspersky or ESET, which antivirus software is a better pick in 2019?

 In this ultimate guide, you’ll see what’s included in different antivirus suites ESET and Kaspersky offer, as well as how both software stack up against one another in terms of malware protection, impact on system performance, user interface, cost, and more.